Shippable/admiral/releaseNotes/master.md

 - **Improved rSync error messages for invalid steps**: The error shown when a job has an improperly formatted step now includes the name of the job.
 The error will also not be displayed when other rSync jobs in the same subscription run.
 - **Corrected indentation of example YML in YML Builder**: The example YML for the option to import a YML in YML Builder was incorrectly indented.
 That has been fixed.
 - **Fixes CI to allow spaces in docker registry passwords**: CI jobs with [docker registry integration](http://docs.shippable.com/platform/integration/dockerRegistryLogin/) would fail if spaces were present in the docker registry password, as reported by [support/4655](https://github.com/Shippable/support/issues/4655).
 This bug has been fixed.
+- **Fixes issue with status not showing for some jobs**: Status for some jobs in subscription and project dashboard was not showing.
+This has now been fixed.

 ## Custom Nodes